 National Museum of Natural History

-The National Museum of Natural History is next door to The Mdina Dungeons Museum.
-It’s labeled as number 3 on the Mdina walking map.
+The National Museum of Natural History is next door to the Mdina Dungeons Museum.
+It’s labelled as number 3 on the Mdina walking map.

 Kappella ta’ Sant’ Agata